Tsardom of Russia: Conquest of Siberia

-Russia's eastward expansion encountered little resistance.
+Russia's eastward expansion encountered little resistance from the indigenous peoples of the region of Siberia.
 In 1581, the Stroganov merchant family, interested in the fur trade, hired a Cossack leader, Yermak Timofeyevich, to lead an expedition into western Siberia.
 Yermak defeated the Khanate of Sibir and claimed the territories west of the Ob and Irtysh Rivers for Russia.

-From such bases as Mangazeya, merchants, traders, and explorers pushed eastward from the Ob River to the Yenisey River, then on to the Lena River and the coast of the Pacific Ocean.
+From such bases as Mangazeya, merchants, traders, and explorers pushed eastward from the Ob River to the Yenisei, then on to the Lena River and the coast of the Pacific Ocean.
 In 1648, Cossack Semyon Dezhnyov opened the passage between America and Asia.
 By the middle of the 17th century, Russians had reached the Amur River and the outskirts of the Chinese Empire.

-After a period of Sino-Russian border conflicts with the Qing dynasty, Russia made peace with China in 1689.
+After a period of Sino-Russian border conflicts with the ruling Qing dynasty, Russia made peace with China in 1689.
 By the Treaty of Nerchinsk, Russia ceded its claims to the Amur Valley, but it gained access to the region east of Lake Baikal and the trade route to Beijing.
-Peace with China strengthened the initial breakthrough to the Pacific that had been made in the middle of the century.
+Peace with China strengthened the initial breakthrough to the Pacific Ocean that had been made in the middle of the century.

+Furthermore, the Russians experienced numerous border raids and invasions from the Oirats and the Dzungars causing the Dzungar–Russian conflicts between the two polities.
+The border of Russia and the Dzungar Khanate was eventually established from the Irtysh to the Yenisei.